MicrosoftDocs/power-automate-docs/articles/desktop-flows/capacity-utilization-process.md

 [!INCLUDE [cc-beta-prerelease-disclaimer](actions-reference/includes/cc-beta-prerelease-disclaimer.md)]

-The **Process and Unattended RPA capacity utilization page** provides you with insights into how your process capacity (or legacy unattended RPA capacity) is being used within your environment.
-As a reminder, within the Power Automate platform each process capacity is based on a purchased [Process license](/power-platform/admin/power-automate-licensing/types) and each legacy unattended RPA capacity is based on an [Unattended RPA add-on](/power-platform/admin/power-automate-licensing/add-ons#unattended-rpa-add-on).
-It's [assigned to the environment](/power-platform/admin/capacity-add-on#allocate-or-change-capacity-in-an-environment) and allows your machines to run desktop flows autonomously without human interaction in unattended mode.
-Every capacity allocated to a machine allows it to carry out an additional unattended desktop flow run simultaneously.
+The **Process and Unattended RPA capacity utilization page** provides you with insights into how your Process capacity (or legacy Unattended RPA capacity) is being used within your environment.
+As a reminder, within the Power Automate portal each Process capacity is based on a purchased [Process license](/power-platform/admin/power-automate-licensing/types) and each legacy Unattended RPA capacity is based on an [Unattended RPA add-on](/power-platform/admin/power-automate-licensing/add-ons#unattended-rpa-add-on).
+Those capacities are [assigned to the environment](/power-platform/admin/capacity-add-on#allocate-or-change-capacity-in-an-environment) and they allow your machines to run desktop flows autonomously without human interaction in unattended mode.

 [!INCLUDE [cc-preview-features-definition](../includes/cc-preview-features-definition.md)]

-A process capacity, or legacy unattended RPA capacity, can be allocated to a machine.
+A Process capacity, or legacy Unattended RPA capacity, can be allocated to a machine, it then becomes an unattended bot.
+Each unattended bot on a machine can carry one unattended desktop flow run at a time.
+So if a machine needs to execute multiple unattended runs simultaneously, it needs multiple unattended bots to handle the runs.

 |Consuming object|Description|Consumption mode|
 |----|--------------------|----|